-The King County Youth Advisory Council is a newly formed group of young people from Seattle and South King County who are advising and informing county-wide strategies, funding and practices.
+The King County Youth Advisory Council is a group of young people formed in 2013 from Seattle and South King County who are advising and informing county-wide youth initiatives, programs, youth voice, and leadership.

 We are visionaries and dreamers.
 We know what we want.
 We are diverse- all from different races, cultures, styles, backgrounds- and we are going through similar things.
 We are young, misunderstood, and judged by our appearances.
 We are resilient, overcoming adversity and want to succeed.
 We are strong, revolutionary, and we are fighting.
 We want change and we want to help.
 We are doing this for others.
 We want to be heard.
 We are breaking the cycle.

 Beginning in January 2013, the Council was created to inform the United Way of King County’s decision-making process around investing in older youth.
 The group is comprised of about 30 young people, aged 16-24 who have direct or close experiences with leaving school and/or being unemployed as a young adult.

 This group is facilitated by adults and young adults from SOAR and Opportunity Youth United.
 Read the Summary Report here.Group Summary